Asemic writing: History

 Bruce Sterling comments about asemic writing on his Wired magazine blog Beyond the Beyond:

 Writing that doesn't have any actual writing in it whatsoever.
 You would think that this must be some kind of ultimate literary frontier, a frozen Antarctica of writing entirely devoid of literary content, but I wonder.

 What is "beyond asemic writing"?
 Maybe a neural brain-scan of an author *thinking about* asemic writing.
 Maybe *generative asemic writing*.
 Maybe "asemic biomimicry".
 Maybe nanoasemic writing inscribed with atomic force microscopes by Artificial Intelligences.

 False writing systems

 False writing systems are artificially constructed alphabets or scripts used (sometimes within the context of a false document) to convey a degree of verisimilitude.
-Examples of this include alien dialogue in comic strips, animated cartoons, and graphic novels (such as Alan Moore's The League of Extraordinary Gentlemen, and the Valérian and Laureline series).
+Examples of this include alien dialogue in comic strips, animated cartoons, graphic novels (such as Alan Moore's The League of Extraordinary Gentlemen, and the Valérian and Laureline series), and video games.

 The script in Luigi Serafini's 1981 Codex Seraphinianus was confirmed by the author to have no occult meaning.
 The Voynich manuscript uses an undeciphered writing system which some have speculated to be a hoax.

+In the video game Outer Wilds, a key gameplay element is reading inscriptions created by a fictional alien race called the Nomai.
+The scripted messages follow a spiral shape and branch off each other to facilitate easy replies to other aliens’ writings.
+The actual letters, however, are made up of indiscernible shapes somewhat reminiscent to biological molecules.
+It is a false script, because careful investigation reveals that it consists of one consistent pattern, occasionally modified in various ways.
+Though generators have been made, these still are not true writing systems because they usually rely on converting text to numbers and choosing shapes based on this.